 The major part of the Company's proved oil reserves is concentrated in the traditional hydrocarbon production regions (Western Siberia, Urals, Volga) that offer well developed infrastructure.

 Western Siberia is the Company’s key oil production region (44.6% of the LUKOIL Group’s oil production), and its key resource base (49.3% of the LUKOIL Group’s proved oil reserves).

 The first oil field in Western Siberia was discovered back in 1960, and as early as in 1964 commercial oil production commenced in the region.
 As of today, Western Siberia is Russia’s major oil production region.
-Most fields within the region are extra large and located close to each other which, in combination with the well developed infrastructure, reduces the related development costs.
+Most fields within the region are extra large and located close to each other.

 The Company has had operations in Western Siberia since its establishment, when LangepasUrayKogalymneft state-owned corporate group was created on the basis of Western Siberian enterprises.

 LUKOIL has operations in in two Western Siberian autonomous okrugs: Khanty-Mansi (mostly oil fields) and Yamal-Nenets (mostly gas fields).

 Western Siberia accounts for 52.4% of LUKOIL Group’s exploratory drilling footage.
 Most prospecting operations here are conditioned by the need for replenishment of the resource base

 Despite the highly explored Western Siberian reserves, prospecting activities that are under way here demonstrate high performance and efficiency.
 Enhanced oil recovery, fracturing, sidetracking, horizontal drilling and other techniques are actively deployed in this region.
 The multi-level field development monitoring system that uses geotechnical models helps LUKOIL to constantly optimize its field development operations.

 A number of growth projects are being implemented on a regional scale: